arjun2064/reasonable-redistricting/PROPOSAL.md

 Subquestions related to our leading question include:
 - Given all possible redistricting plans, what is the natural distribution of those plans?
 - Given a proposed redistricting plan, how can we determine if the plan is biased so as to detect gerrymandering?
+- What is the shortest path of precincts from one party-leaning precinct to opposing party-leaning precinct?

 To answer these questions, we aim to model the voting precincts as a graph problem and implement the redistricting algorithm in Recombination: A Family of Markov Chains for Redistricting ( https://hdsr.mitpress.mit.edu/pub/1ds8ptxu/release/4).
 The metric we calculate from each redistricting plan is the percentage of Republican and Democrat votes in the 2018 US House Election.
 We then plot the natural distribution of the metric from the sampled redistricting plans.
 Plans closer to the mean are considered "fairer".
 We then make a variation of the algorithm by using a uniform spanning tree instead of a minimum spanning tree and compare the results of the two approaches.